 By the link clicks you get a rough possibility to measure the interest of your target group in your advertisement.
 The more link clicks your ad has, the more popular it is.
 However, all link clicks made within your Facebook ad are measured.

-This indicator is therefore quite general, so you should always use other KPIs for evaluation.
+So this indicator is pretty general, so you should always use other KPIs for evaluation as well.

 One indicator of Facebook ads, most people tend to forget is, the amount of money spent: How much money did you spend on your campaign over a certain period?
 What is the total amount Facebook will charge you?